Skip to main content

 Program Eligibility Requirements

-• You are listed as the registered owner of said vehicle with the Arizona Department of Transportation Motor Vehicle Division and the vehicle has been registered for the past year.
+• The applicant must be the registered owner of the vehicle with the Arizona Department of Transportation (ADOT) Motor Vehicle Division (MVD) and not already have participated in VVRP with another vehicle.

-• Your vehicle’s emissions control system has not been altered.
+• The emissions control system has not been altered or tampered with.

 After failing an emissions test, apply online in English >